Business Acquisition Glossary

 SDE (Seller's Discretionary Earnings): What It Means for Buyers

 Seller's Discretionary Earnings (SDE) is net income plus the owner's salary, perks, and discretionary add-backs.
-Brokers use SDE to value small businesses, but it overstates what a buyer will actually earn.
-Regalis Capital recommends applying a 15% to 50% discount to SDE before underwriting a deal.
-As of Q1 2026, most SBA lenders use adjusted cash flow, not SDE, for debt service coverage analysis.
+It is the base brokers value small businesses against: the average small business sold at 2.7x SDE in Q1 2026 (BizBuySell).
+SDE overstates real buyer cash flow, so Regalis Capital applies a 15% to 50% discount before underwriting.
+Most SBA lenders use adjusted cash flow, not raw SDE, for debt service coverage.

 Read full definition